jeka-dev/jeka/README.md

 > [See here](https://stackoverflow.com/questions/68753383/how-to-fix-classnotfoundexception-kotlinx-coroutines-debug-agentpremain-in-debu)

-## Build Jeka from command line
+## Build JeKa from command line

-Jeka builds itself, but we need to compile the Jeka sources prior to execute it.
+JeKa builds itself, but we need to compile the JeKa sources prior to execute it.
-Fot this, a small _Ant_ script bootstraps the build process by compiling Jeka first then launch the Jeka build.
+Fot this, a small _Ant_ script bootstraps the build process by compiling JeKa first then launch the JeKa build.

 At the repository root dir, execute : `ant -f .github\workflows\build.xml`.